FREQUENTLY ASKED QUESTIONS | THE ARBOR SCHOOL DUBAI

 kjones@thearborschool.ae

-In the first instance, simply make your interest known by contacting our Admissions Team via our enquiry form here.
-You may also call us on +971 4581 4100 or email reception@thearborschool.ae .
+In the first instance, simply make your interest known by contacting our Admissions Team by calling us on +971 4581 4100 or emailing reception@thearborschool.ae .

 We would particularly urge prospective families to visit the Arbor School and experience first hand the unique facilities that we have here.
 Tours take place everyday.
 If you would like to visit is, please complete the form here.